 Brian Boru’s Ireland gives Dublin Irish Festival visitors an authentic experience of life as it was in Ireland 1,000 years ago.
 A hidden gem among the Festival’s music, dance, food and drink, this reenactment of a 10th century Irish settlement is fascinating, educational and important to a full understanding of Irish culture.

 The area endeavors to recreate the daily life of early Medieval Ireland 1000 years ago.
 Metalworking, wood turning, combat and weaponry are just a few of the ongoing demonstrations.
 You can have your photo taken in costume; enjoy the sweet fragrance of herbs and perhaps a story with our herbalist.
 Visit our “caiseal” and listen to harp music while watching textile production in the form of drop spindle spinning and weaving on a warp weighted loom.
 Help our cooks churn butter while they prepare our meals over an open fire and bake in a clay oven.
 Come to the abbey and see our embroidered tapestry in progress learn to make a St. Brigid’s cross and in the scriptorium see the tools and techniques used in illuminated manuscripts.
 Admire the treasures of the Lost Viking Hoard.
 Join in a game of Brandubh or learn to make mead “the drink of kings” when you step back in time to Brian Boru’s Ireland.
-Two groups participate in this reenactment: The Irish Living History Society and the Lost Viking Hoard .
+The The Irish Living History Society presents this interactive area.